 Editor support

-The graphitron LSP completes @scalarType(scalar: |) on a scalar X declaration with the convention-table FQNs, preferring the entry that matches X when one exists.
+The graphitron LSP completes @scalarType(scalar: |) on a scalar X declaration from the GraphQLScalarType constants scanned off the codegen classpath (your own and any library’s), preferring one whose field name matches X when it exists.
 Diagnostics surface malformed references (no dot) and unknown classes (FQN whose class part is not on the compile classpath scan) inline; field-level failures (FieldNotFound, CoercingErased, etc.) surface during the build.

 See also